giantsol/asteroids-multiplayer/README.md

 ### How it works

-This project uses very simple game mechanics.
+**This project uses very simple game mechanics**.
 That is, it doesn't take into account some well-known multiplayer game methodologies such as input prediction and lag compensation.

 Client mainly does three things:
 - sends player input to the server approximately 60 times a second.